* Week-long Lunar New Year break starts on Feb. 15

 By Manolo Serapio Jr

-MANILA, Feb 12 (Reuters) - Chinese iron ore futures fell 1 percent on Monday after a six-day spike with most steel producers done with building up stockpiles ahead of the week-long Lunar New Year break that begins on Thursday.
+MANILA, Feb 12 (Reuters) - Chinese iron ore futures slipped on Monday after a six-day spike with most steel producers done with building up stockpiles ahead of the week-long Lunar New Year break that begins on Thursday.

 But steel prices were marginally higher, supported by news that China’s top steelmaking city of Tangshan will extend restrictions on production beyond the end of the winter heating season on March 15.

-The most-active iron ore contract for May delivery on the Dalian Commodity Exchange closed down 5 yuan at 523 yuan ($83) a tonne.
+The most-active iron ore contract for May delivery on the Dalian Commodity Exchange was down 0.7 percent at 524.50 yuan ($83) a tonne by 0215 GMT.
 The decline in the price of the steelmaking raw material followed a series of gains that saw it touch a two-week high of 535.50 yuan on Friday.